What absorbs at 1764 cm⁻¹ in an FTIR spectrum?

 Have a spectrum with this band?

-Upload your FTIR spectrum and get a full interpretation report — peak assignments with literature citations, library matches, and a confidence-rated evidence chain — in seconds.
+Upload your FTIR spectrum and get a full interpretation report — peak assignments with literature citations, library matches, and a literature-backed analysis — in seconds.